 The Airmen's Stories - P/O A G Donahue

-He joined No 64 Squadron at Kenley on the 3rd of August 1940.
-On the 5th of August 1940 he landed at Hawkinge with serious damage following a combat with Me109's off the French coast.
+He joined 64 Squadron at Kenley on 3rd August 1940.
+On 5th August 1940 he landed at Hawkinge with serious damage following a combat with Me109s off the French coast.

-He was wounded on the 12th of August 1940 at 17:40hrs over the South Coast when he baled out of his burning Spitfire I (X4018) with injuries to the right leg and burns.
-After some time in hospital he rejoined No 64 Squadron in mid-September.
+He was wounded on 12th August 1940 at 17:40hrs over the South Coast when he baled out of his burning Spitfire I X4018 with injuries to the right leg and burns.
+After some time in Chartham Hospital he rejoined 64 Squadron in mid-September.

 After being wounded fighting the Japanese he returned to England and after recuperating was posted to 91 Squadron as a flight commander.
-Back in action on 11th September 1942 he intercepted a Ju88 off Ostend and shot it down but return fire caused his engine to overheat and he was forced to ditch in the Channel off Gravelines.
+Back in action on 11th September 1942 he intercepted a Ju88 off Ostend in Spitfire Vb BL511 and shot it down but return fire caused his engine to overheat and he was forced to ditch in the Channel off Gravelines.

 Despite extensive searching he was not found and is commemorated on the Runnymede Memorial (panel 65 below, photograph courtesy of Dean Sumner).

 Donahue was the author of 'Tally Ho !', 'Yankee in a Spitfire' and 'Last Flight from Singapore'.